Jelmer-Ketelaar/Redkiwi/README.md

 # Assessment Development

-Welcome to the coding assessment.
-This repository contains two coding tasks, each accompanied by a piece of sample code.
-These tasks are designed to gauge your coding skills and problem-solving abilities.
-While you are expected to complete each task within one hour, it's important to focus on the quality of your code.
-For those familiar with PHPUnit, providing tests for your solutions is a strong plus.
+Hello there!
+Glad you're here.
+In this repository, are two tasks with each a piece of sample code.
+Each task requires a specific function to be defined which is described in the task.

+It's not about getting the right answer, they're about understanding your coding style and how you tackle problems.
+Each task should be finished within an hour.
+Supplying PHPUnit tests for each tasks is a plus
 ***

 ## Task 1: Reverse Linked List

 ### Problem Description

-Implement a function named reverse() that takes a linked list and returns its reversed form.
-Use the LinkedList class provided below to represent the linked list nodes:
+Write a function called reverse() which reverses given linked list built using instances of the LinkedList class.

 ```php
 class LinkedList {